Ashfaqur4988/react-ecommerce/README.md

 ORDER SUCCESS PAGE:
 created the order success page inside the pages folder. used the short circuit created {!order && ...}

+USER PROFILE:
+in navbar change the links to /profile create a new feature folder as user where all the details of user will be present, like profile, orders and etc
+userAPI: fetchLoggedInUser to fetch all the information of the users logged in, important because we shall use this API later to get every detail of the user (later we shall reduce the information in the login and sign up and increase the information gathered from this api) another API to fetch all the orders from the backend of the particular user made the async thunks and all the external reducers, now we shall put our slice reducers in the store